kazumikascadia/Prizmo365/README.md

 If you want to learn more, check out my [Trello](https://trello.com/b/bGNCDIGQ/prizmo365-devboard) page.
 This will be kept up to date with planned features, updates, new commands, and more.

+## Feature Requests
+If you would like to request any features for this bot, please DM @kazumikascadia on Discord.
+My message requests are currently open and will remain that way.
+With this, please send a beginner message detailing who you are, or else I will likely not respond due to privacy concerns.

 ## Legal Rights
 Under the MIT License, you are free to use Prizmo's code as you wish.
 Please review the LICENSE.md file for more information.
 ### Usage Requests